Week 15 FAQs

 Some software like Excel is actually trying to do this, and (to me) it is totally bonkers.
 LLMs make up numbers!
 If you ask it to calculate the average of some numbers, an LLM won’t actually do the math—it’ll give a number that looks plausible.
 Excel’s COPILOT function even includes a huge disclaimer warning people that the results could be wrong.

 However, I don’t think that AI will have no place in data analytics.
-Where I think LLMs will be helpful (and are helpful) is in generating the code to use R (or Python or Julia or Stata or whatever).
+Where I think LLMs will be helpful (and are helpful already) is in generating the code to use R (or Python or Julia or Stata or whatever).
 Instead of asking “What’s the average of this column” and getting some made up number, you can ask “How can I calculate the average of this column” and get code like mean(dataset$column), which you can then inspect yourself and make sure it makes sense and is the right thing to use.

 This is actually what the Posit company (the developers of RStudio and the tidyverse) are betting on.
-If you have time, check out this video from the 2025 posit::conf (held here in Atlanta!), where Hadley Wickham (creator of ggplot and dplyr and a billion other things, and chief data scientist at Posit) and Joe Cheng (the chief technology officer of Posit) talk about this.
+If you have time, check out this video from the 2025 posit::conf (held here in Atlanta!), where Hadley Wickham (creator of ggplot and dplyr and a billion other things, and chief data scientist at Posit) and Joe Cheng (the chief technology officer at Posit) talk about this.

 Positron, the successor to RStudio, has two built-in AI chat interfaces: